KetherineWang/startup/notes.md

     - This means that they will not accept a value that is not, for example, a number, a URL, outside of a range, or an email address.
     - The `required` attribute can also be specified on an input element to mark it as requiring a value before it can be submitted.
     - The `pattern` attribute exists on `text`, `search`, `url`, `tel`, `email`, and `password` inputs.
-    - When present, the `pattern` attribute provides a regular expression that must match for the input to be considered as valid.
+    - When present, the `pattern` attribute provides a regular expression that must match for the input to be considered valid.
     - Validation should also be built into HavaScript for checking input data to ensure everything is valid before it is submitted.
     - All of the input elements support functions for determining their validation state.
     - Additionally, there are CSS style selectors for visualizing the validity of the input.